aripiprazole/ekko/article.md

 ## Parsing

+### ANTLR Kotlin

+We are using the [Strumenta's](https://strumenta.com/) [antlr-kotlin](https://github.com/Strumenta/antlr-kotlin) for the Kotlin ANTLR target.
+You can checkout [here](https://github.com/gabrielleeg1/ekko/blob/main/build.gradle.kts) project's buildscript.

 ### Abstract Syntax Tree

 The Abstract Syntax Tree(AST) is a tree representation of the Syntax using data types.